-Our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 as filed with the SEC is accessible free of charge on our website at www.eyenovia.com under Investors - Financials - SEC Filings.
-The Annual Report on Form 10-K contains audited balance sheets of our Company as of December 31, 2020 and 2019, and the related statements of operations, changes in stockholders' equity and cash flows for each of the two years in the period ended December 31, 2020.
-You can request a copy of our Annual Report on Form 10-K free of charge by calling 1-917-289-1117 or sending an e-mail to admin@eyenovia.com.
+Our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 as filed with the SEC is accessible free of charge on our website at www.eyenovia.com under Investors- Financials - SEC Filings.
+The Annual Report on Form 10-K contains audited balance sheets of the Company as of December 31, 2021 and 2020, and the related statements of operations, changes in stockholders' equity and cash flows for each of the two years in the period ended December 31, 2021.
+You can request a copy of our Annual Report on Form 10-K, including our financial statements, free of charge by calling 1-917-289-1117 or sending an e-mail to our Corporate Secretary at admin@eyenovia.com.
 Please include your contact information with the request.